zplab/protocols/Camera Sensor Dimensions.md

 ## Maximum image field sizes
 With the 1× optocoupler and the Zyla 5.5, a circle of diameter ~1860 pixels can be viewed without vignetting.
 With the 0.7× optocoupler, a circle ~1760 pixels in diameter is the maximum that will fit.

-The unobstructed diameter, and hence largest possible worm food pad  for a given magnification can be calculated as follows.
-For the 5× objective and 1× optocoupler:
+The unobstructed diameter, and hence largest possible worm food pad  for a given magnification can be calculated easily.
+For example, given a 5× objective and the 1× optocoupler with its 1860 pixel field of view:
 ```
 1860 pixels ⋅ (0.0065 sensor mm / pixel) ⋅ (1 sample mm / 5 sensor mm) ≈ 2.42 sample mm
 ```